nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Introduction

 ### About GREWZ
 Tired of opening multiple applications for your teaching needs?
+Proficient in typing?
 Look no further!

 GREWZ helps **university teaching assistants** to maintain the information of the students in their classes by collating a list of students' personal details, as well as keeping a task book to help them keep track of their personal work.